Max-Hervé George: Ultima Capital

-In 2012, he co-founded Ultima Capital with Byron Baciocchi, the company has assets valued at over $1 billion in value.
+In 2012, he co-founded Ultima Capital with Byron Baciocchi, the company had assets valued at over $1 billion in value.

 In the same year, the Ultima Group acquired Sport Hotel Rutti in Gstaad, a jet-set favourite ski resort in Switzerland.
 The property was demolished and rebuilt as Ultima Gstaad hotel, which opened in December 2016.

-In August 2019, Ultima Capital SA listed on the BX Swiss stock exchange.
-After the listing, George retained the position of CEO, a position he still holds.
+In August 2019, Ultima Capital SA listed on the BX Swiss stock exchange, with George remaining as CEO.
+In November 2023, George sold his 33% stake in Ultima Capital to a Luxembourgian investment group, with the enterprise value of the deal estimated at $1.4 billion.

-Recent years
+Icona Capital

+George is also the founder and chairman of Icona Capital, which at the end of 2022 acquired a 40% stake in Swiss real estate developer Stoneweg and launched a €8 billion investment platform.

 George purchased land, near Geneva, Switzerland and designed, developed and oversaw the construction to completion and launch of a commercial complex, which was sold in 2015.
 In 2015, George launched the Duchessa brand.
 The first boutique opened in Etoy in June 2016.
 Duchessa was sold to Geneva-based M3 Groupe in 2021.

-He is also the founder and chairman of Icona Capital, which at the end of 2022 acquired a 40% stake in Swiss real estate developer Stoneweg and launched a €8 billion investment platform.
+In 2021, George acquired 20% of an independent Swiss private bank.
+He also led two large acquisitions in the real estate sector carried out in 2021: Liffey Park Technology Campus in Ireland acquired from Blackrock and a former bottling plant in Spain,which are two of the five data centers owned by SWI Group in 2025.

+SWI Group

+In March 2025, it was announced that Icona Capital and Stoneweg, the real estate investment group based in Geneva were merging into the new SWI Group, an Alternative Investment group, with USD $11 billion of assets under management.

+SWI Group was placed under the leadership of Max-Hervé George, who became Chairman and CEO upon the company’s creation.

+Business profile

 In 2019, George appeared on the Forbes 30 under 30 list and featured on the cover of Forbes.

 In June 2020, George has been described as one of the top prominent young entrepreneurs in Europe and has reportedly directly and indirectly participated in transactions in the billions of Euros and featured in the top 100 successful young people and the 300 richest by Swiss magazine Bilan.
-In 2022, George's personal fortune was reported to be estimated at between 400 million and 500 million euros.
+In 2022, prior to his sale of Ultima, George's personal fortune was reported to be estimated at between 400 million and 500 million euros.

-George participated in several acquisitions including 20% of an independent Swiss private bank, and with two acquisitions in the real estate sector carried out in 2021: Liffey Park Technology Campus in Ireland acquired from Blackrock and a former bottling plant in Spain.

 George is a partner of the International Judo Federation (IJF).
 He was present at the 2020 Summer Olympics in Tokyo alongside Marius Vizer, President of the IJF, and he presented the medals in the Judo Men Heavyweight category.
 He was pictured with HSH Albert II and French President Emmanuel Macron.